Taxinha/RepData_PeerAssessment2/PA2.md

 ```

 #### TidyData for Weather Events impacts on Population Health
-Using the `tidyData` dataset the the input, we ignore the rows where we don't have Fatalities and Injuries since we want to get the Weather Events with most Health impact.
+Using the `tidyData` data set the the input, we ignore the rows where we don't have Fatalities and Injuries since we want to get the Weather Events with most Health impact.
 After we select only the 3 columns we need - `EVTYPE`, `FATALITIES` and `INJURIES`, do some cleanup to the `EVTYPE` factor calling the `cleanupEVTYPE` function, group the data by `EVTYPE` and then calculate the sum of Fatalities and Injures for each Weather Event (`EVTYPE`).
-Since we want the most impact, we sort the total Fatalities and Injures descendent, pick the top 10 and apply the `melt` R function to prepare the data for the plot.
+Since we want the most impact, we sort the total Fatalities and Injures descendant, pick the top 10 and apply the `melt` R function to prepare the data for the plot.

 ```r
 tidyDataHarmful <- tidyData[!(tidyData$FATALITIES == 0 & tidyData$INJURIES == 0), ] %>%